Primitive asymptotics in $\phi^4$ vector theory: Setup

 \end{definition} If $f(N)$ is a formal power series in $N$, we use the notation $[N^k]f(N)$ to denote extraction of the coefficient of $N^k$.
 For the circuit partition polynomial, $[N^k]J(G,N)$ counts how many different ways there are to obtain exactly $k$ circuits from the graph $G$.

 The polynomial $J(G,N)$ yields a symmetry factor for each Feynman graph $G$.
-Due to the factor $\frac{1}{4!}$ in the interaction term in the Lagrangian density (\cref{lagrangian_phi4}), ordinary $\phi^4$ theory is restored in the case $N=1$ but it implies that the sum of all three decompositions of a vertex is scaled by $1/3$: \begin{definition} Let $J(G,N)$ be the circuit partition polynomial (\cref{def:circuit_partition_polynomial}) of a Feynman graph $G$ with vertices $V_G$.
+Due to the factor $\frac{1}{4!}$ in the interaction term in the Lagrangian density (\cref{lagrangian_phi4}), ordinary $\phi^4$ theory is restored in the case $N=1$ since the sum of all three decompositions of a vertex is scaled by $\frac 1 3$: \begin{definition} Let $J(G,N)$ be the circuit partition polynomial (\cref{def:circuit_partition_polynomial}) of a Feynman graph $G$ with vertices $V_G$.
 The \emph{$\O(N)$-symmetry factor} of $\phi^4$ theory is defined as

 \end{definition}